Shelley Moore Capito: Healthcare

 In 2018, Capito voted for the bipartisan Opioid Crisis Response Act to address the nation's opioid crisis.
 She also voted to increase Telemedicine funding in five West Virginia counties.

-In January 2019, Capito was a cosponsor of the Community Health Investment, Modernization, and Excellence (CHIME) Act, a bipartisan bill that would continue federal funding of community health centers and the National Health Service Corps (NHSC) beyond that year's September 30 deadline for five years and provide both with yearly federal funding increases beginning in fiscal year 2020.
+In January 2019, Capito cosponsored the Community Health Investment, Modernization, and Excellence (CHIME) Act, a bipartisan bill that would continue federal funding of community health centers and the National Health Service Corps (NHSC) beyond that year's September 30 deadline for five years and provide both with yearly federal funding increases beginning in fiscal year 2020.
 In 2021, she announced support for increasing funding for virtual healthcare options, and she co-sponsored bipartisan legislation to expand seniors' access to Telehealth, with "virtual [healthcare] visits."
 She supports extending Medicare to cover therapies to prevent diabetes.

+In 2024, Capito led a bill to create an advisory council to support research, care, and services to find a cure for Parkinson’s disease.